-• Office hours:
+Office hours:

-We are available to help you to learn, understand, and grow as individuals.
-Office hours are digital via Carmen Zoom.
+I will be available to help you to learn, understand, and grow as multimedia journalist.

 Supporting documentation is required to explain the circumstances of absences.
 In the event that documentation is not feasible, communication with the instructor will be considered.
-If you can anticipate an absence, please reach out to me via email or Zoom office hours so we can work together on how to proceed.
+If you can anticipate an absence, please reach out to me via email or office hours so we can work together on how to proceed.
 If prior notification is not possible, please reach out to me as soon as you can after so you can catch up with any missed class work.

-Routine events, such as conflict between class hours, and internships including work hours, do not constitute an emergency.
+Routine events, such as conflict between class hours, job fairs or other types of university or social events, internships and/or work hours, do not constitute an emergency.
 Do not schedule work, internships, or classes during the COMM 3226 class.
 You are expected to be in attendance and available during regular class time.